S-Gilk/ctrlX_open_ldap/README.md

 3. At the moment, permissions cannot be modeled from LDAP, so you will need to configure the group permissions locally on the CtrlX OS device.
 	- In the future, we may be able to download permissions from a remote directory.
 	- I may add a REST API permission configuration script that a user can execute.
-4. If you would like to persist changes to the ldap container, uncomment the data volume in the docker-compose.yml.
-5. Run restart.sh to restart an existing LDAP server with persisted changes.
+4. Run restart.sh to restart an existing LDAP server with persisted changes.

 # RBAC Structure
 There are 3 groups with a single user in each group. grp_engineer, grp_maintenance, grp_operator